RESHMAYASMEEN1746/basic-linux-command-day1/README.md

 - git log --oneline
   - it will gives your commited history in single line
 - git revert filename
      - it will undo the changes
 - git reset filename
     - it resets file name & file referances
 - git rm filename
-    it removes the filename
+    - it removes the filename
 - git config user.name "username"
-  -to set your username
+  - to set your username
 - git config user.email "user email"
  to set your email

  - git commit -m "message"
-to commit your changes along with the messages
+  -  to commit your changes along with the messages
 - git push remotename branchname
-  -to push your files(send the files for local system to githup server)
+  - to push your files(send the files for local system to githup server)
 - git pull remotename branchname
-  -to receive githup files from repo to local system
+  - to receive githup files from repo to local system